Russian military advance in eastern Ukraine ahead of Trump-Putin summit - Global Banking & Finance Review

 ATHENS, May 8 (Reuters) - Greek authorities are investigating a drone boat found by fishermen in a cave on the Ionian island of Lefkada, police and coast guard sources said on Friday.

-It was not clear how the Ukrainian-made unmanned surface vehicle (USV) reached Greek waters.
+It was not clear how the Ukrainian unmanned surface vehicle (USV) reached Greek waters.
 Fishermen located it late on Thursday.

-Preliminary findings indicate the MAGURA V3-type sea drone was fitted with three detonators, the officials said, speaking on condition of anonymity.
+Preliminary findings indicated it was a MAGURA sea drone fitted with three detonators, the officials said on condition of anonymity.
+A spokesperson for the company UForce, which produces such drones, later said it was not a MAGURA.

 One source said the vessel was loaded with explosives, though Greece's army could not confirm this.